Frequently Asked Questions

 You will generally be scheduled to come in within one to two days of your call for your first appointment.
-If you are experiencing a crisis or have an urgent need, contact Emergency Services at 800-564-2578 or call 911.
+If you are experiencing a crisis or have an urgent need, call or text Mobile Crisis Services at 833-710-6477, visit NH988.com for online chat, or call 911.

 3. What area does West Central Behavioral Health serve?

 WCBH serves all of Sullivan County and the Upper Valley region including southern Grafton County.
-Towns include: Acworth, Canaan, Charlestown, Cornish, Croydon, Dorchester, Enfield, Goshen, Grafton, Grantham, Hanover, Langdon, Lempster, Lyme, Orange, Orford, Newport, Plainfield, Springfield, Sunapee, Unity, Washington.
+Towns include: Acworth, Canaan, Charlestown, Claremont, Cornish, Croydon, Dorchester, Enfield, Goshen, Grafton, Grantham, Hanover, Langdon, Lebanon, Lempster, Lyme, Newport, Orange, Orford, Plainfield, Springfield, Sunapee, Unity, Washington.

 4. How much do services cost?

 We accept Medicaid, Medicare, and most major medical insurances.
 Services can be provided on a sliding scale fee basis.
 Rates vary based upon the service provided, the length of treatment, and the programs for which you qualify.
 Our Intake Representative will review this information with you when you call for your appointment.